 Prepare the same as Peanut Brittle, only add the almond nuts in time to allow them to roast a little in the boiling sugar.

 You will love the taste of peanut brittle, but when you come to think of it, why not try making it with almonds, macadamias, pecans, cashews, or pistachios too?

-Simply choose one of the old fashioned peanut brittle recipes and indulge yourself by substituting your favorite nut.
+Simply choose one of Grandma's old fashioned peanut brittle recipes and indulge yourself by substituting your favorite nut.